Cho-Hei/HiveLocal_HK/README.md

-# Hivelocal HK
+# HiveLocal HK

 This web application serves as an information hub for various facilities in Hong Kong.
 Initially designed to track the movement of limited coin carts across areas, it features a dashboard that simplifies viewing their schedules.
 This webapp added a map interface to further enhance usability ([Match Between the System and the Real World](https://www.nngroup.com/articles/ten-usability-heuristics/#toc-2-match-between-the-system-and-the-real-world-2)).

 > [!NOTE]
-> This application may change to add more facilities as long as APIs are available.
-However, this application mainly focuses on those that don't show on commonly used map applications.
+> This application may change or add more facilities as long as APIs are available.
+However, this application mainly focuses on those that don't show on common map applications.

 Deployed link: https://hivelocalhk.choheitoby.com